 Boston is well-known for its vibrant and ever-evolving culinary scene, with new chefs and new openings making headlines on the regular, but it’s the city’s oldest neighborhood, the North End, that is its most food-centric.
 Settled in the 1630s, the single-square-mile neighborhood is a study of 5 centuries of architectural development, from the circa-1680 Paul Revere house on North Square (downtown Boston’s oldest building) to the four- and five-story turn-of-the-century tenement buildings.

-From the buzz-worthy, reservation-required hotspots to the hidden gems in narrow alleyways you might easily miss if you weren’t in the know, we rounded up some of the best must-try restaurants and eateries in the North End of Boston.
+From the buzz-worthy, reservation-required Italian food hotspots to the hidden gems in narrow alleyways you might easily miss if you weren’t in the know, we rounded up some of the best Italian restaurants and eateries in the North End of Boston.

 1. Trattoria Il Panino

-For more than 35 years, Trattoria Il Panino has been a favorite of locals and visitors alike.
+For more than 35 years, Trattoria Il Panino has been a favorite of Boston’s North End locals and visitors alike.
 Head to the entrance on Parmenter Street, where you can be seated on the year-round covered and heated brick patio (in the warmer months, you can dine outside as well).
-Owned by restaurateur and Italian immigrant, Frank DePasquale — the proprietor of a number of restaurants in the neighborhood — Trattoria Il Panino’s menu offers classic Italian dishes made with a modern touch, including appetizers like “Mom’s Meatballs” or the mozzarella caprese with locally grown tomatoes.
+Owned by restaurateur and Italian immigrant, Frank DePasquale — the proprietor of several restaurants in the neighborhood — Trattoria Il Panino’s menu offers classic Italian food made with a modern touch, including appetizers like “Mom’s Meatballs” or the mozzarella caprese with locally grown tomatoes.

 What To Order At Trattoria Il Panino